Critical surface phase behavior governs hydrophobic attraction between extended solutes: Scaling properties of the solvation layer width

-\begin{enumerate} \item Rising temperature at constant leads to an increase in $\ell$ because $\beta$,$\gamma_{lv}$ and the oversaturation $\delta p$ all decrease. \item Increasing the bulk pressure $p_l$ leads to a reduction in $\ell$. \item Increasing $R_s$ leads to an increase in $\ell$. \end{enumerate} We shall test these predictions in the simulations reported in Sec.~\ref{sec:simulation}.
+\begin{enumerate} \item Rising $T$ at constant $p$ leads to an increase in $\ell$ because $\beta$,$\gamma_{lv}$ and the oversaturation $\delta p$ all decrease. \item Increasing bulk pressure $p_l$ leads to a reduction in $\ell$. \item Increasing $R_s$ leads to an increase in $\ell$. \end{enumerate} We test these predictions in the simulations reported in Sec.~\ref{sec:simulation}.